SaurabhGoyal/vmrs/Readme.md

     - **Memory -** For data storage purpose only.
 This provides a larger storage area than registers and is used purely for storage of data that can not be fit into storage registers (R0-R7).
 Each memory slot can also hold a 16-bit value.
         - Machine also provides a virtual component called **"Memory Mapped Registers"** which is nothing but memory area which will be used for control purpose of dynamic usecases such as handling IO from devices.
 Dedicated registers are not used for this because memory is more dispensable than registers.
 - Machine exposes three APIs -
     - `Load()` - any arbitrary data in the memory.
-Programmer should use it to load data and program code into memory at desired addresses.
+Programmer should use it to vm load data and program code into memory at desired addresses.
 (This is programmer's responsibility that the addresses of the data in the program code point correctly to the loaded data in memory.)
     - `Run()` - run the program code stored at given address.
 Machine sets `RPC` to that address and performs exactly one instruction cycle.
     - `HandleInterrupt(interrupt)` - runs the handler code corresponding to the given interrupt.
 This will be called manually by interrupt controller if needed.
 The handling happens in below steps -
         - For each interrupt id that needs to be handled, the logic (instructions) to handle it should be loaded into the memory using `load` API.